-Crackers are a popular snack that many households occasionally munch on.
-Being bite-sized, they may seem like a perfect dog treat.
-If you’ve ever tossed your dog a cracker, they’ve probably wolfed it down without hesitation.
-So, is it really that bad to be providing them?
+Crackers are a very popular snack to munch on.
+Being bite-sized, they also seem like a perfect treat for dogs.
+If you’ve ever tossed Fido a cracker, they’ve likely wolfed it down without hesitation.
+So can pet parents responsibly share or not?

 Can I Give My Dog Crackers?
 Answer: Not Recommended

 Imagine your pet dog as a well-oiled machine that needs a high quality fuel.
 We all know that a cracker isn’t going to cut it.
 After all, canines are a result of thousands of years of evolution.
 Only recently have they started sharing homes with humans, where all the crackers are kept!

 Nature never meant for them to consume such things, so it’s not really doing them any good to wolf this type of human snack down.
 On the other hand, providing a rare cracker on occasion isn’t going to necessarily harm them either.
 You’ll have to set your own policy regarding this treat, but don’t forget the behavioral aspect of Fido’s feeding time which is a big part of good dog ownership.